dhutapratama/docs/errors.md

     ];

 > **Note**
-> Behind the scenes, Laravel already ignores some types of errors for you, such as exceptions resulting from 404 HTTP "not found" errors or 419 HTTP responses generated by invalid CSRF tokens.
+> Behind the scenes, Lets already ignores some types of errors for you, such as exceptions resulting from 404 HTTP "not found" errors or 419 HTTP responses generated by invalid CSRF tokens.

 <a name="rendering-exceptions"></a>
 ### Rendering Exceptions

-By default, the Laravel exception handler will convert exceptions into an HTTP response for you.
+By default, the Lets exception handler will convert exceptions into an HTTP response for you.
 However, you are free to register a custom rendering closure for exceptions of a given type.
 You may accomplish this via the `renderable` method of your exception handler.

 The closure passed to the `renderable` method should return an instance of `Illuminate\Http\Response`, which may be generated via the `response` helper.
-Laravel will deduce what type of exception the closure renders by examining the type-hint of the closure:
+Lets will deduce what type of exception the closure renders by examining the type-hint of the closure:

     use App\Exceptions\InvalidOrderException;
     use Illuminate\Http\Request;